2016 6 Hours of Silverstone: Race

 Another round of green flag pit stops commenced after three hours and eight minutes with Tréluyer being the first of the leaders to stop with both Toyota cars following two minutes later.
 The safety car was deployed when Nakajima's right-front tyre failed on the Wellington straight following contact with a LMGTE car and debris from his Toyota was littered on the track.
-Nakajima pulled over to the side of the circuit at Brooklands corner and stopped.
+Nakajima pulled over to the side of the circuit at Brooklands corner and stopped because the flailing tyre rubber broke a driveshaft, forcing Nakajima to use the front-axle motor–generator for half a lap.
 Marshals were required to remove on-track debris.
 The safety car drove into the pit lane 12 minutes later and racing resumed with Tréluyer remaining in first and Lieb second.
 Nakajima's car was transported back into his garage for repairs.
 Dumas turned into Franchitti's Ford and half-spun into the grass at Club corner, losing more than ten seconds to Tréluyer.
 Dumas was then forced wide onto the Woodcote corner run-off area by Rao and Rees overtook Franchitti for fifth in LMGTE Pro.
 After serving an earlier three-minute stop-and-go penalty for changing the car's engine Calado was running third in LMGTE Pro while Buemi drove the No. 5 Toyota back onto the circuit after his car was repaired.
 Tréluyer made a pit stop for fuel and tyres with Fässler taking over the No. 7 car.
 Fässler was followed by Lieb making a pit stop from the lead and handed his driving duties over to Jani.
 Fässler thus retook the lead with a nine-second advantage.